Blueprint for Building an Internal Change Management Capability

 This activity defines the change management process that will be used.
 This may be an off-the-shelf methodology such as Kotter’s Eight Steps or Prosci’s ADKAR model, or even a homegrown approach.
 Often, organizations opt for a hybrid or customized methodology since it can be highly tailored to fit the unique characteristics of the organization.
 The methodology should address the “intake process” – how to assess change opportunities and resource them appropriately, as well as the “engagement model” – how to work with project teams, executive sponsors, and partners in other functional areas (e.g., HR, OD/Learning & Development, Communications, etc.).
 Most importantly, this activity should define the set of service offerings that the change management capability has to offer its business customers.

 This step focuses on developing a common set of change management tools that map to the change methodology phases.
 Key decisions here include: Which tools to deploy?
 How many tools should we have?
 What format should they be in?
 The tools should have a common look and feel reflective of the organization’s brand.
 Ideally, they’ll be stored in an online repository that can be easily-accessed by team members.
-The tools can be homegrown or the organization can leverage an off-the-shelf toolkit, such as Change Accelerator (www.ChangeAccelerator.com), which can be tailored and deployed internally.
+The tools can be homegrown or the organization can leverage an off-the-shelf toolkit, such as Change Accelerator (www.ChangeAccelerator.com), which can be deployed across the enterprise and customized to the unique needs of the business.

 Resources & Competency